MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/activedirectory/Remove-ADServiceAccount.md

 The Identity parameter specifies the Active Directory MSA to remove.
 You can identify a MSA by its distinguished name (DN), GUID, security identifier (SID) or security accounts manager (SAM) account name.
-You can also set the Identity parameter to a MSA object variable, such as $\<localSerivceAccountObject\>, or you can pass a MSA object through the pipeline to the Identity parameter.
+You can also set the Identity parameter to a MSA object variable, such as $\<localServiceAccountObject\>, or you can pass a MSA object through the pipeline to the Identity parameter.
 For example, you can use the Get-ADServiceAccount cmdlet to retrieve a MSA object and then pass the object through the pipeline to the Remove-ADServiceAccount cmdlet.

 Note: Removing the service account is a different operation than uninstalling the service account locally.